Sarfarazsajjad/Plantagg-NLP/README.md

 6. Data from point 4 and 5 are found in files MBGCommonNamesV2.csv and MBGBotanicalNamesV2.csv

+7. Made v3-data folder that beaks down master file of 34k records in to 250 records each with data-<1-181> so that extracting data would be easy in case of loss of connection.

+8. Total of only 2k plants were found from the provided list of 34k Plants please run

 Please keep this file updated in the future...